OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Reference URI` refers to the URI of the concept found on ontologies such as the ones suggested in the short list above the **Related References** field.
 The URI provided here is not necessarily the URL of the web page of the ontology on which the targeted concept is defined.
 Indeed, the URI of a given concept does not necessarily match with the URL of the web page where this concept has been found.
+*Example : http://www.cropontology.org/rdf/CO_322:0000907 is the URI of the concept "Silk_Date_ymd" of the Crop Ontology.
+WARNING : using the identifier (e.g. CO_322:0000907) is not sufficient.*

 `Hyperlink` (optionnal) refers to the URL where are located the related concept whose URI has been provided in the previous field.
+*Example : http://www.cropontology.org/rdf/CO_322:0000907 is the hyperlink (URL) associated to the URI of the concept "Silk_Date_ymd" of the Crop Ontology.
+In this example, the URI of the concept is also an URL (a hyperlink), but it is not the case for every ontology.*

 When a variable is created, multiple references using SKOS can be stated, using the <span class="btn btn-default">**+**</span> white icon.

 ![add-relation-to-a-reference](img/create-variable_add-relation.png)

-The main ontologies differ on the following features:
+Which portals provide a link towards various ontologies ?

 The **[AgroPortal](http://agroportal.lirmm.fr/)** project aims to offer a reference ontology repository for agronomy, reusing the NCBO BioPortal technology, as stated on the [FAO website](http://aims.fao.org/agroportal).
 The scientific outcomes and the experience of the biomdical domain are thus exploited and transposed into the agronomy domain, including plants, food, environment and possibly animal sciences.

-**[AGROVOC](http://artemide.art.uniroma2.it:8081/agrovoc/agrovoc/en/)** is a controlled vocabulary covering all areas of interest of the United Nations Food and Agriculture Organization (FAO), including food, nutrition, agriculture, fisheries, forestry, environment, etc.
-It is published by the FAO and edited by a community of experts.
-More information is provided on the [FAO website](http://aims.fao.org/standards/agrovoc/concept-scheme).
+The **[Ephesis Ontotology Portal](https://urgi.versailles.inra.fr/ephesis/ephesis/ontologyportal.do)**  is a JavaScript widget displaying all the observation variables of a Breeding API endpoint.
+It lists ontologies available with the BreedingAPI/CropOntology JSON format.

+Here are some examples of ontologies :

+The **[Crop Ontology (CO)](http://www.cropontology.org/)** current objective is to compile validated concepts along with their inter-relationships on anatomy, structure and phenotype of crops, on trait mesurement and methods, as well as on germplasm with the multi-crop passport terms.

 The **[Plant Ontology (PO)](http://www.ontobee.org/ontology/po)** is a structured vocabulary and database resource that links plant anatomy, morphology, growth and development to plant genomics data.
 The URL provided [here](http://browser.planteome.org/amigo) redirects visitors to the Planteome website since PO is developed by the Planteome Project, alongside with other reference ontologies listed in the [Planteome Ontologies webpage](http://planteome.org/node/1).
 The **[Planteome](http://planteome.org/)** project is a centralized platform where reference ontologies for plants will be used to access plant genomics data.

-The **[Crop Ontology (CO)](http://www.cropontology.org/)** current objective is to compile validated concepts along with their inter-relationships on anatomy, structure and phenotype of crops, on trait mesurement and methods, as well as on germplasm with the multi-crop passport terms.

 The **[Unit Ontology](http://www.ontobee.org/ontology/UO)** gathers metrical units for use in conjunction with **[PATO](http://obofoundry.org/ontology/pato.html)** (Phenotype And Trait Ontology), which is a phenotypic quality ontology.

+Which other ressources, besides ontologies, can I link my variables to ?

+**[AGROVOC](http://artemide.art.uniroma2.it:8081/agrovoc/agrovoc/en/)** is a controlled vocabulary covering all areas of interest of the United Nations Food and Agriculture Organization (FAO), including food, nutrition, agriculture, fisheries, forestry, environment, etc.
+It is published by the FAO and edited by a community of experts.
+More information is provided on the [FAO website](http://aims.fao.org/standards/agrovoc/concept-scheme).

 `Variable Definition`.
 Text defining clearly the concept underlying the new variable.
 This definition should ideally be provided in English.

 ### Modifiy existing variables
 So far, it is not possible to modify or delete an existing variable, other than by asking a Phis developper.